Preparing To Venture Into Investing 62 Comments

 When I first set out on my personal finance blogging journey, one of the areas I knew I needed to improve upon was investing.

-Over the years I’ve been making the mistake of listening to the ‘financial advisors’ at my bank.
+Over the years I’ve been making the mistake of listening to the ‘financial advisors’ at my bank as I tried to venture into investing.
 At the time I didn’t realize that they were nothing but salesmen.
 They make money by convincing you to purchase specific investments.
 It doesn’t matter much to them if you actually make a decent return on that investment.

 In the back of my mind I was aware of this, but I somehow thought they’d still be honest enough to want to make me money at the same time.
 I now realize that was pretty naive of me.
 People are often only looking out for themselves, especially when commission is involved.